rm511130/usd2glb/README.md

 ## TL; DR

    1. Complete the [requirements](#requirements) using default directories.
    2. Skip to the [How-To](#how-to) section.
-Copy & Paste & Execute the commands using Windows PowerShell or a Mac Terminal Window.
+Copy & Paste & Execute the commands using on your machine.
    3. Check for the results under the `Downloads\output` directory.

 ## Requirements: <a name="requirements"></a>